indigo-dc/watts-plugin-packager/README.md

 `.archive.targz` is the gzipped tarball containing the repository, it has to contain a single folder `<.archive.name>-<.pkg.version>`.

-`.deps.<target>` contains the dependencies for the plugin (additionally to WaTTS / TTS).
+`.deps.<target>` contains the dependencies for the plugin (The WaTTS / TTS package is _not_ included automatically, see #1).
-For each target distro you need to specify different dependencies, as the packages may be called differently in different distros.
+For each target distro you need to specify the dependencies separately, as the packages may be called differently in different distros.

 Each element in `.build.bash` is evaluated by bash before packaging the `plugin/` folder.